CHRONOLOGY OF LAGUNA BEACH

 1948: New Water Source – Water piped from Colorado River and the Northern California.

-1948: Surf and Sand Hotel – It was later expanded to 165 rooms.
-It was used by media during the Nixon years while he was at Casa Pacific in San Clemente.
+1948: Surf and Sand Hotel was built.
+It was used by media during the Nixon years while he was at his home, Casa Pacific, in San Clemente.

 1949: Snow – Laguna Beach received one inch of snow.